Skull Base Surgery

 Skull Base Surgery at UVA Health

-At UVA Health, we use advanced tools and vast experience in treating skull base tumors and conditions.
+At UVA Health, we have the advanced tools and vast experience needed to treat tumors in this critical part of the brain.
 You can trust in our high level of accuracy.
 We have options to help you get the right care and avoid risky, stressful surgery.
 These procedures allow tumor removal with less damage to the brain.

 High-Tech Operating Rooms

 During surgery, we don't want to make mistakes.
-Plus, we want to know exactly how you are doing.
-So, we have operating room monitors that constantly check the function of your nervous system.
+Plus, we want to know exactly how you're doing.
+We use operating room monitors to constantly check your nervous system function.
 Real-time measurements of your facial nerves, auditory nerves, vocal cords, and sensory and motor nerves lowers surgery complications.

 Gamma Knife